ministryofjustice/opg-lpa/README.md

 ```

 In this mode, the `Makefile` will fetch secrets using `aws secretsmanager` and `docker-compose` commands, removing the need for local configuration files.
 Most of the sign up, email, postcode lookup and payment functionality should now work against dev variants of 3rd party systems.

+The LPA Tool service will be available via <https://localhost:7002/home>

+The Admin service will be available via <https://localhost:7003>

+The API service will be available (direct) via <http://localhost:7001>

 ### Tests